the-jame/shaqbot/README.md

 Simple, spaghetti code bot made for my Discord server.
 Powered by DeepSeek & OpenAI (GPT-5 Nano).

 ## Features
-- **Daily Posts**: Automatically posts a "Meme of the Day" (or Friday video) on startup/daily restart, followed 10 seconds later by a daily Onion radio news clip from `radionews/`.
+- **Daily Posts**: Automatically posts a "Meme of the Day" (or Friday video) on startup/daily restart.
 Also announces birthdays configured in `main.js`.
 - **LLM Integration**: AI chat completions routed through OpenRouter (`gpt-5.6-luna` and `deepseek-v4-flash`).
 - **Dynamic Memory**: Users can add, remove, or view items in the bot's internal dictionary lists (People, Reasons, Locations, Times, Sizes, etc.) directly via Discord.
 - **Image Database**: Upload images and save them as new summonable commands on the fly.